Home > Projects > Strengthening Health Care Coverage

 Strengthening Health Care Coverage

 Access to quality health care is key to maintaining health and well-being, particularly for people living with chronic illness and disabilities (such as HIV and hepatitis C).
-Even when people have insurance though, cost and coverage barriers can still put necessary treatment and services out of reach.
-The Center for Health Law and Policy Innovation (CHLPI) works with longstanding community partners to pursue national and state advocacy for legal, regulatory, and policy reforms that help strengthen available health care coverage and ensures that people can access the care they need.
+While access to insurance is critical, even people with insurance can face cost and coverage barriers that put necessary treatment and services out of reach.
+The Center for Health Law and Policy Innovation (CHLPI) works with longstanding community partners to pursue national and state advocacy for legal, regulatory, and policy reforms that help strengthen available health care coverage and ensure that people can access the care they need.

 Our Approach

 CHLPI focuses its work on strengthening Medicaid (public insurance for certain people with low incomes) and private health insurance plans (including plans sold on the Marketplace).
-We pay particular attention to how plans help people living with chronic conditions access the care and treatment they need to live healthy and well lives.
-This includes how a plan facilitates access to specific prescription drugs, medical benefits, and professional and tailored support (including community health workers).
+We pay particular attention to how plans help people living with chronic conditions access the care and treatment they need to live healthy and well.
+This includes how a plan facilitates access to specific prescription drugs, medical benefits, and other supports such as community health workers.
 CHLPI uses a multi-faceted approach that pursues both federal- and state-based solutions to the obstacles consumers face in the health care system.

 Medicaid